turingarena/turingarena/docs/evaluation/SE.md

 The payload of *text* events is a Unicode string.
 The payload string must be non-empty, and either:
-- does *not* contain any line terminator, or
+- does *not* contain any line-terminator, or
-- consist of a single line terminator only.
+- consist of a single line-terminator only.

-The payload of *data* events is a JSON object.
+The payload of *data* events is any JSON value.

 An evaluation is possibly associated with other metadata such as